corda/corda/docs/source/inthebox.rst

 What's included?
 ================

-The current prototype consists of a small amount of code that defines:
+The Corda prototype currently includes:

+* A peer to peer network with message persistence and delivery retries.
-* Key data structures.
+* Key data structures for defining contracts and states.
+* Smart contracts:
+    * Cash
+    * Cash obligations
+    * Interest rate swaps
+    * Commercial paper (implemented in both Java and Kotlin for comparison)
 * Algorithms that work with them, such as serialising, hashing, signing, and verification of the signatures.
-* Two smart contracts that implement a notion of a cash claim and basic commercial paper (implemented twice, in two different programming languages).
-These are simplified versions of the real things.
-* Unit tests that check the algorithms do what is expected, and which verify the behaviour of the smart contracts.
-* API documentation and tutorials (what you're reading)
+* API documentation and tutorials (what you're reading).
-* A simple standalone node that uses an embedded message queue broker as its P2P messaging layer.
-* A trading demo that runs the node in either a listening/buying mode, or a connecting/selling mode, and swaps some fake commercial paper assets for some self-issued IOU cash, using a generic *protocol framework*.
-* It also includes two oracles: one for precise timestamping and another for interest rate swaps.
+* A business process orchestration framework.
+* Notary infrastructure for precise timestamping, and elimination of double spending without a blockchain.
+* A simple REST API.

 Some things it does not currently include but should gain later are:

 * Sandboxing, distribution or publication of smart contract code
-* A peer to peer network
 * Database persistence
-* An API for integrating external software
 * A user interface for administration
 * Many other things

-You can browse `the JIRA bug tracker <https://r3-cev.atlassian.net/>`_.

 The prototype's goal is rapid exploration of ideas.
 Therefore in places it takes shortcuts that a production system would not in order to boost productivity:

 * It uses an object graph serialization framework instead of a well specified, vendor neutral protocol.
-* It uses secp256r1, an obsolete elliptic curve.
 * It uses the default, out of the box Apache Artemis MQ protocol instead of AMQP/1.0 (although switching should be easy)
+* There is no inter-node SSL or other encryption yet.

 Contracts
 ---------

 The primary goal of this prototype is to implement various kinds of contracts and verify that useful business logic can be expressed with the data model, developing and refining an API along the way.
-To that end there are currently two contracts in the repository:
+To that end there are currently four contracts in the repository:

 1. Cash
 2. Commercial paper
+3. Nettable obligations
+4. Commercial paper

 ``Cash`` implements the idea of a claim on some quantity of deposits at some institutional party, denominated in some currency, identified by some *deposit reference*.
 A deposit reference is an opaque byte array which is usable by